mmasden/canonicalpoly/README.md

 This repository is the official implementation of _Algorithmic Determination of the Combinatorial Structure of the Linear Regions of ReLU Neural Networks_.

 The included code computes the polyhedral complex of a ReLU Neural Network in Pytorch by computing only the vertices and their sign sequences.
-This allows for computation of topological invariants of subcomplexes of the polyhedral complex, for example, its decision boundary.
+This allows for computation of topological invariants of subcomplexes of the canonical polyhedral complex, for example, its decision boundary.

 ![torus](https://user-images.githubusercontent.com/38443979/169712774-31db512e-1e8b-4e00-b8fc-02d6bf4d3d0f.png)